Cmput416F21/PyGlueTokenizer/README.md

 3. run setup.sh
     - `sh setup.sh`
 ### Using the Program:
+4. Make sure your virtualenv is activated first
+    - `source venv/bin/activate`
-4. to run the program run glue.py while inside of the Virtual enviroment
+5. To run the program run glue.py while inside of the Virtual enviroment
     - `python glue.py`
-5. choose the file you want to run the program on from the GUI, some sample files are provided in `CodeGen-main/codesamples`
+6. Choose the file you want to run the program on from the GUI, some sample files are provided in `CodeGen-main/codesamples`

 <!-- This content will not appear in the rendered Markdown
 run CodeGen-main/install_env.sh